Classic Nepal Tour – 10 Days

 Elevation: 1334m

-Start our tour with the magnificent Swoyambhunath which is 10 minutes drive from Thamel.
-Then a short drive to one of the oldest cities of Kathmandu valley which is called Patan; to witness its incredible architecture from medieval period.
+Start our tour visiting a magnificent Buddhist stupa, Swoyambunath which is 10 minutes drive from Thamel followed by a visit of Patan to witness its incredible architecture from medieval period.

-Patan – the second largest town in the valley is situated to the south of Kathmandu.
+Patan- the second largest town in the valley is situated to the south of Kathmandu.
 Patan’s great building boom took place under the Mallas in the 16th, 17th and 18th centuries.
 Numerous temples of widely diverse styles, as well as many Buddhist monasteries, are scattered around the fascinating town.
 Patan is famous for its crafts and metal works which are wonderful souvenirs.
+We visit Patan Museum as well.

 Overnight: Hotel